Worthing West (electoral division)

 Worthing West is an electoral division of West Sussex in England, and returns one member to sit on West Sussex County Council.
+The ward has existed since 2005 and was first used in the 2005 elections.

 Extent

 The division covers the neighbourhood of West Worthing, which forms part of the urban area of the town of Worthing.

 It falls entirely within the un-parished area of Worthing Borough and comprises the following borough wards: the north part of Heene Ward, and Marine Ward.